 Take your “sessions” with me on the go as you listen in the car from your mobile phone.
 Or watch the calming video at a coffeehouse or at home as you listen and work your way through the workbook and other supporting material.

 As a practitioner, it frustrates me that spouses in your situation are getting advice that works against them in the long-term.
 You deserve better and I sincerely want you and your spouse to reconnect in a loving, lasting way.

 When I listened to the course, it was already to the point where I felt like they were married to each other and I was the annoying outsider who couldn’t take the hint to leave them alone.
 Talk about degrading.
 Worst part was, my wife knew exactly what she was doing to me.
 She was doing such a damn good job, though, that it took this course (hard to listen to at times, Deb, but so necessary) to make me clue in.
 Thank you for that and for giving such clear instruction.
 It’s one thing to know it’s happening and another to know what to actually do about it – you did it all. – Terry, Lakeville, IN

 PLAY AUDIO INTRO:

 This empowering, effective program is worth thousands of dollars in private sessions with leading marriage author and conflict specialist Debra Macleod, B.A., LL.B.
 It can be streamed from any device: cell phone, computer, tablet.
 Many marriages end in divorce because people either hesitate to get help or don’t know what to do when their spouse won’t participate; however, with this online course, getting top-tier help has never been more accessible, convenient or affordable.
-Course enrollment is for a one-year period, with complimentary (no cost) re-enrollments, upon request, for the lifetime of the course.
+Course enrollment is for a one-year period.